How To Remove Mold From Your Crawl Space - A Complete Guide

 4. If you’re not sure how to clean up mold or if the problem is too severe, contact a professional for assistance

-5. Make sure to keep an eye on the floors to your home especially if it’s wooden slabs to see if there are any signs of the floor having soft spots or caving in.
+5. Make sure to keep an eye on the floors in your home, especially if they’re wooden slabs, to see if there are any signs of the floor having soft spots or caving in.

 Identify The Source Of The Moisture That Is Causing The Mold Growth